-Historically, we defined customer traffic to be the number of transactions in stores included in the comp store sales calculation; going forward we refer to this as customer transactions.
+We define customer transactions to be the number of transactions in stores included in the comp store sales calculation.
 We define average ticket to be the average retail price of the units sold.
 We define average basket to be the average dollar value of transactions.